chaswiso/Portfolio/Test Charter.md

 - *Use* specific tools or an approach to test
 - *Discover* specific information from your tests
 ### Identify
-> What area of the application are you targeting for discovery?
+> What specific feature or area of the application are you targeting for discovery?
 Is it user authentication or maybe a backend service?
 ### Use
 > What testing tools will be used, or better yet - what approach will be implemented?
 An approach is an overall theme
 ### Discover

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjczOTY2NzQxLDM0MzcyNzk3MSw3MzA5OT
+eyJoaXN0b3J5IjpbLTE0OTk2NzkxMjAsNjczOTY2NzQxLDM0Mz
-gxMTZdfQ==
+cyNzk3MSw3MzA5OTgxMTZdfQ==
 -->